James Dyson Award

 Dyson engineers' shortlist announced

-The James Dyson Award is a chance for budding inventors to make a name for themselves.
-As well as winning a significant cash prize, they could generate media exposure to kick-start their career, earn the esteem of their peers – and perhaps gain the confidence to launch their own business.
+The James Dyson Award is your chance to make a name for yourself as an inventor.
+As well as winning a significant cash prize, you could generate media exposure to kick-start your career, earn the esteem of your peers – and perhaps gain the confidence to launch your own business.
+Entering is simple.

 International runners up

 Design something that solves a problem